Keyfactor/keyfactor-sample-jobcompletionhandler/README.md

 </details>

 # Summary
-This document has provided a framework necessary to create a Job Completion Handler for a specific job type.
+This document has provided an example Job Completion Handler for a specific job type and can be extended to handle other job types.
 Information was provided for using the Keyfactor APIs to find the correct GUIDs to process specific job types.
-The framework also provided examples for handling Inventory, Management and Reenrollment jobs, along with how to access the context properties and a working HTTP Client.
+The sample also provides examples for handling Inventory, Management and Reenrollment jobs, along with how to access the context properties and a working HTTP Client.
 Once the handler has been developed, instructions were provided describing how to add the handler to the Unity container so Keyfactor Command can call the appropriate handler.
 For additional information, please refer to the comments in the example source code.